JBlitzar/pd-usb-uvc/README.md

 Make sure file size of crushed_frames.bin is small enough to fit on your board.
 You might have to decrease FRAMES in `gen_compressed.py`

 1. Install CircuitPython for your board
+2. Double click `install.command` OR

-2. Copy pd-src/crushed_frames.bin to CIRCUITPY
+   a.
+Copy pd-src/crushed_frames.bin to CIRCUITPY

-3. Copy pd-src/\* to CIRCUITPY
+   b.
+Copy pd-src/\* to CIRCUITPY

-4. Unplug/replug the board (important!)
+3. Unplug/replug the board (important!)
-5. Check /dev/video\* or use ffplay
+4. Check /dev/video\* or use ffplay

 ## Hacking